Heinz von Randow

-Life
+Early career and World War I

-Randow was born in Grammow, Mecklenburg-Schwerin.
-He became an ensign in 1910, then attended the military academy and became lieutenant on 20 November 1911, five days after his 21st birthday.
-He was then in the 2nd Mecklenburgian Dragoon Regiment No. 18 in Parchim.

-With the Parchim dragoons he fought during the First World War first in France, later for many years on the Eastern Front, mostly near Dünaburg (Daugavpils), then in Riga.
-In January 1917 he was promoted to 1st lieutenant.
-After the war he first became a riding teacher at the army riding school in Hanover.
-In 1922 he was engaged at the Cavalry Regiment No. 14 and advanced to cavalry captain in 1924.
-As from 1925 he was adjutant at the regiments staff and from 1926 to 1929 chief of the 2nd squadron.
+Randow was born in Grammow in the Grand Duchy of Mecklenburg-Schwerin.
+He joined the Royal Prussian Army as a Fahnenjunker (officer cadet) in 1910, then attended the military academy and was commissioned as a Leutnant on 20 November 1911, five days after his 21st birthday.
+He was assigned to the 18th (2nd Mecklenburgian) Dragoon Regiment in Parchim.
+With the Parchim dragoons he fought during World War I, first in France, and later on the eastern front, mostly near Dünaburg (Daugavpils), then in Riga.
+In January 1917, he was promoted to Oberleutnant.